Lornatang/SSRGAN-PyTorch/README.md

 ### About Super Resolution Generative Adversarial Networks

-If you're new to SRGAN, here's an abstract straight from the paper:
+If you're new to SSRGAN, here's an abstract straight from the paper:

 Despite the breakthroughs in accuracy and speed of single image super-resolution using faster and deeper convolutional neural networks, one central problem remains largely unsolved: how do we recover